-This multi-factor test made it feasible, at times, to create working relationships with persons inside of California who could be properly classified and treated as independent contractors though doing the company’s work.
-We did so by drafting contracts that expressly identified the worker as an independent contractor and that gave more control over the performance of the work to the contractor.
+This multi-factor test made it feasible, at times, to create working relationships with persons inside of California who could be appropriately classified and treated as independent contractors by doing the company’s work.
+We did so by drafting contracts that expressly identified the worker as an independent contractor, giving more control over the work performance to the contractor.
 Often the agreements just created a legal fiction on paper to disguise the fact that the person likely was an employee all along.
-Telling that story is no longer possible for most people engaged to work in California.
+Telling that story is no longer possible for most people working in California.

 This means that if you employ workers in California, AB-5 and the ABC Test will apply to you.
 If you cannot meet all three parts of the ABC Test, the worker is an employee and not an independent contractor.

-But, what about persons who are residents of other states that you engage to work remotely for your California business?
+But what about persons who are residents of other states that you engage in working remotely for your California business?
 Can they still be classified as independent contractors?

 California is Not the Only State that Relies on the ABC Test

-I have prosecuted a number of wage and hour lawsuits against out-of-state and foreign companies that failed to provide Kitchin Legal’s clients with proper overtime pay, meal and rest breaks and other benefits of employment.
-Some of the cases were valued at over $100,000 in damages for a single underpaid person.
+I have prosecuted several wage and hour lawsuits against out-of-state and foreign companies that failed to provide Kitchin Legal’s clients with proper overtime pay, meal and rest breaks, and other employment benefits.
+Some cases were valued at over $100,000 in damages for a single underpaid person.
 The risks associated with misclassification are very real.

 What Kinds of Claims Could be Brought by a Misclassified Out-of-State Worker?

-Like California, all states have passed labor laws that establish employer obligations and employee rights.
+Like California, all states have passed labor laws establishing employer obligations and employee rights.
 Those laws differ in significant ways.
-Overlying those laws, federal employment statutes set federal minimum wage, mandate certain record keeping and establish basic rights that must be afforded workers in every state.
+Underlying those laws, federal employment statutes set federal minimum wage, mandate certain record keeping and establish fundamental rights that workers in every state must be afforded.
 Workers’ rights are closely regulated and purposefully biased toward safeguarding the wage and safety rights of employees in every state.

-Claims relating to the way compensation was paid, records kept, reimbursements made and how certain working conditions were maintained are commonly called, “wage and hour” claims.
-It appears that most hourly-paid remote tech workers generally are paid in excess of state or local minimum wage for their work.
-But often such workers are not paid overtime in accordance with local state laws when they work long days and/or long weeks.
+Claims relating to how compensation was paid, records kept, reimbursements made, and how certain working conditions were maintained are commonly called “wage and hour” claims.
+Most hourly-paid remote tech workers are generally paid more than state or local minimum wage for their work.
+But often, such workers are not paid overtime in accordance with local state laws when they work long days and/or long weeks.

 Workers who are paid on a project basis are different.
 A remote worker might be paid a flat rate for completing the design of a website, for example.
-Whether it takes the designer 40 hours or 60 hours to complete a project sometimes is not accounted for in the payment.
-Furthermore, whether all of that work is performed in a few, very long days, or over the course of weeks is not sometimes not addressed in the remote worker contract.
+Whether it takes the designer 40 or 60 hours to complete a project sometimes is not accounted for in the payment.
+Furthermore, whether all of that work is performed in a few very long days or over weeks is not sometimes not addressed in the remote worker contract.

 Specific working conditions can raise the minimum wage and overtime wage problems, as well as issues relating to recordkeeping under federal and state laws.

-In addition, companies employing remote workers as independent contractors do not generally pay for the internet service the worker needs to perform their work and sometimes require workers to purchase and use specific software in their work.
-If the worker’s home state laws are similar to California laws, then a worker could seek reimbursement of business expenses from the California company in a lawsuit.
+In addition, companies employing remote workers as independent contractors do not generally pay for the internet service they need to perform their work and sometimes require workers to purchase and use specific software in their work.
+If the worker’s home state laws are similar to California laws, a worker could seek reimbursement of business expenses from the California company in a lawsuit.